plone/training/docs/mastering-plone/what_is_plone.md

 b'\xff\xd8\xff\xe0\x00\x10JFIF\x00\x01\x01\x00\x01,\x01,...'
 ```

-Objects can have multiple schemata.
+Objects can have multiple schemas.
-Additional schemata are called `behaviors`.
+Additional schemas are called `behaviors`.
 They are meant to be used across content types to add shared functionality.

 ```python